Amoreg/DeVops---Repos/PROJECT 04/mean.md

 ####  - A sidecar proxy.
 This routes traffic to and from the container it runs alongside.

-# Step 1 – Installing the Nginx Web Server
+# Step 1 – $ sudo systemctl status nginx
+ Web Server

 ## Prerequisites